Australia Distinguished Talent (Subclass 124) Visa Is For A Person Who Has An Internationally Recognised Talent

 Including family members

-You must not be in Australia at the time of visa application and at the time of decision (click here to learn more about onshore Distinguished Talent Class BX Subclass 858 visa).
+You must not be in Australia at the time of visa application and at the time of decision.

 Australia Distinguished Talent (Subclass 124) visa is a permanent visa and is valid for 5 years from the date of grant (click here to learn more about RRV 155 visa).

-Australian migration law is complex and difficult to understand, contact our immigration lawyer for a free 15 minutes consultation to help you decide if you are eligible for a Distinguished Talent (Class AL) (Subclass 124) visa (click here to find out how an immigration lawyer or registered migration agent can help you).
+Australian migration law is complex and difficult to understand, contact our immigration lawyer for a consultation (fee applies) to help you decide if you are eligible for a Distinguished Talent (Class AL) (Subclass 124) visa (click here to find out how an immigration lawyer or registered migration agent can help you).
 You may also refer to our FAQs for answers regarding visa application or visa cancellation by clicking here.

 041 222 4020 or WeChat: AUDvisa